fish-afk/Tasked.it/README.md

 # Tasked.it

-A freelancer, employee and project managing software for tech product companies.
+A freelancer, employee and project managing software for tech product companies..

 Tasked.it is the nick name of the system.